albertstarfield/project-zephyrine/documentation/Developer Documentation/Program Development Journal.md

 Unfortunately, without any financial or core support from anyone (unlike Willy, who left the project because he found a job got supported by his circle while I'm still unemployed) and turbofast development of AI by the big or even small but supported tech companies, I know I can't keep this up forever.
 Am I crazy for trying?
 Maybe, but in a balanced sort of way.

+---
+### Entry II : February 9, 2024
+---

+Hey, it's Albert checking in!
+I'm writing my second journal entry today.
+You might be wondering why I removed the option to change models and other features.
+Well, it all boils down to a big change in how the program is evolving.

+At first, I thought it'd be cool to let users customize their models.
+But after working on it for months and using it myself, I realized there were a bunch of problems.
+Things like repeating instructions, weird text outputs, and just a general drop in quality were getting in the way.
+It was making things more complicated for users, and that's the last thing I wanted.

+So, I made the decision to stick with one main model called Mistral-Openorca-7B-Q4_0.
+It's a good balance of performance and quality.
+And don't worry, I'm working on adding a feature called Mixture of Experts, where the program can switch to different models based on what's needed.
+This way, users don't have to spend ages searching online or tweaking settings.
+It'll all just work smoothly.

+I think maybe my preference for simplicity in the program's interface comes from using Apple products too much.
+Plus, there's this memory from years ago when someone I had a crush on chose someone else because my solution to a problem was too complicated.
+I'm not even sure if I still have feelings for that person.
+But hey, that experience taught me to simplify things while still keeping the details in check.